The Grey Suit

 How To Wear A Grey Suit – Summing Things Up

 Here is a quick summary of everything we went through today:

-• Pink and grey is a match made in heaven, same with sky blue.
+- Pink and grey is a match made in heaven, same with light blue.

-• Blue and grey compliment each other so well.
+- Blue and grey compliment each other so well as suit separates.

-• Tie colours can vary.
-I love dark green, navy, red, black or even pink.
+- Tie colours can vary.
+I love dark green, navy, red, black or brown and pink/purple.